madeofpendletonwool/PinePods/completed_todos.md

 - [] Push completion status to Nextcloud/gpodder
 - [] Test with LXC containers
 - [] Queue adjmustment for mobile devices
+- [] Adjust download checkboxes to look nicer
+- [] Change download multiple buttons to be on same line as header
 - [] Full Show deletion with checkbox on download page
 - [] Added a People page so that you can see other episodes and podcasts a particular person has been on
 - [] Manually adjust tags for podcast in podcast settings
 - [] Update Feed directly after adding a Nextcloud/gpodder sync server instead of waiting for the next refresh
+- [] Update api key creation and deletion after change dynamically with use_effect
+- [] Update mfa setup slider after setup dynamically with use_effect
+- [] Known timezone issue in add_episode - pinepods-1  | /opt/venv/lib/python3.11/site-packages/dateutil/parser/_parser.py:1207: UnknownTimezoneWarning: tzname EDT identified but not understood.
+Pass `tzinfos` argument in order to correctly return a timezone-aware datetime.
+In a future version, this will raise an exception. pinepods-1  |   warnings.warn("tzname {tzname} identified but not understood.  "

 Version 0.6.4